mistifyio/queensland/README.md

 Note: for nodes, you generally should add them with a ttl and "touch" them periodically via an external mechanism.

+You can also set weight and priority for each service record.

 Queensland also allows legacy services to use it for discovery just doing A record lookups.